spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/06-tke.md

 # Force Delete a Cluster

-You can force delete a cluster stuck in the **Deletion** state through the user interface.
-You can go for a force deletion of the cluster, only if it is stuck in a deletion state for a minimum of **15 minutes**.
-Palette enables cluster force delete from the Tenant Admin and Project Admin scope.
+In Tenant Admin and Project Admin scope, Palette allows you to force the deletion of a cluster that's been stuck in **Deletion** state for a minimum of **15 minutes**.

 ## To force delete a cluster: